wp-plugins/postman-gmail-extension/readme.txt

 Can't send Gmail because ports 465 and 587 are blocked on your host?
 No problem!
 The Postman Gmail API Extension works in combination with [Postman SMTP](https://wordpress.org/plugins/postman-smtp/) to send your mail out on the HTTPS port, port 443.
 Even if you host your site on GoDaddy, your Gmail will be delivered!

 The Postman Gmail API Extension includes the **Google APIs Client Library for PHP**.
-The Google API does not support password-based authentcation and Postman will guide you in creating a (free) [Google OAuth 2.0 Client ID](https://developers.google.com/accounts/docs/OAuth2) to use this service.
+The Google API does not support password-based authentcation and Postman will guide you in creating a (free) [Google OAuth 2.0 Client ID](https://developers.google.com/accounts/docs/OAuth2).

 = Features =
 * Send Gmail (with HTTPS-XOAUTH2) from your WordPress site on the HTTPS port